EniolaIbisanmi/Sales-Analysis-in-Power-BI/README.md

 ## Data Visualization

-This is the 3 page report for the analysis.
+This is the 3-page report for the analysis.
 The interactive dashboard can be found here.

 ![Home navigation](https://github.com/EniolaIbisanmi/Sales-Analysis-in-Power-BI/assets/130236779/ca56775f-02a7-4834-b2cf-d29a4edf21e2)